faxm0dem/printemps-reparation-2025/README.md

 # revealjs-pages
-Test repo for making for publishing revealjs to github pages
+Test repo for publishing revealjs slides to github pages